 4.2.1 For the purposes of the Permit Scheme, the term "street" refers to that length of road associated with a single Unique Street Reference Number (USRN).
-Where a single street on the ground has more than one USRN, separate Permits will be required for each USRN to which an activity relates (activities being the specified works as set out in the Regulations).
+Where a single street on the ground has more than one USRN, separate Permits will be required for each USRN to which an activity relates.